browserengineering/book/book/embeds.md

-makes further accesses to that window's APIs to fail, making it impossible to modify that frame's state.^[Note however that in a real browser, this `Window` object is not fake, and some APIs can be called on it, most important its `parent` can also be retrieved.
+makes further accesses to that window's APIs to fail, making it impossible to modify that frame's state.^[Note however that in a real browser, this `Window` object is not fake, and some APIs can be called on it, such as that its `parent` can also be retrieved.
 There is a related exercise at the end of the chapter.]

 So via `parent`, same-origin iframes can communicate.
 But what about